COVID-19 (coronavirus) updates

 Additional precautions and safety measures:

-• Careful and gradual return to usual workplaces and support services
+• Careful return to usual workplaces and support services after lockdowns

 • Observing strict hygiene practices and social distancing